Lack of women in AI roles a problem

 If the tools of our future are built by a narrow group of people, can they ever truly be universal or are they destined to fail the majority?

-AI concept to learn: AI agents
+AI concept to learn: AI and Women in Workforce

 [The Billion Hopes Research Team shares the latest AI updates for learning and awareness.
 Various sources are used.
 All copyrights acknowledged.
 This is not a professional, financial, personal or medical advice.
 Please consult domain experts before making decisions.
 Feedback welcome!]